Always Stay Online and Active on Slack with WebSocket Framejacking

 Ping and tickle messages

-Let’s see if we can spoof a tickle message by changing the four characters “ping” to “tickle” in framejacked ping messages every few minutes (more on that soon).
-Possibly simple and elegant.
+Let’s try spoofing a tickle message by replacing the four characters “ping” with “tickle” in framejacked ping messages every few minutes (more on that soon).
+This approach could be simple and elegant.

 Question: Can we proxy the WebSocket constructor and handlers to intercept messages?

-Yes and no. Granted, it’s trivial to MITM WebSockets, known as intercepting, and make modifications.
-To save you a few hours, I’ll tell you that WebSockets close and open and are even killed over time, so effort needs to be invested to ensure we always framejack the correct socket.
+Yes and no. Granted, it’s trivial to MITM WebSockets—intercepting them and modifying messages.
+However, WebSockets close, reopen, or get killed over time, so we must invest effort to always framejack the correct socket.

 Many WebSockets come and go